 The Honor Council shall normally consist of 12 students, the Dean of Studies and 3 faculty members.
 New members of the Council will be selected and seated in the Spring Term of every year.
 Students serving on the Honor Council must be in good standing.

-Students will serve as Chair and Vice-Chair (who will serve if the Chair is not present), Secretary and Alternate Secretary (who will serve if the Secretary is not present) of the Honor Council.
+Honor Council positions will include a student Chair and two student Vice-Chairs (one of whom will serve if the Chair is not present).
 Student representatives to the Honor Council will be nominated through the Committee on Committees.
 The application will include an essay explaining the relevance of the applicant’s experience and why the applicant seeks a position on the Honor Council.
 As part of the application process, the President of Student Forum and (except in the first year) the Chair of the Honor Council shall interview all candidates and make recommendations to the Committee on Committees, which shall decide which students to appoint to the Honor Council.
-Except in the first year, the positions of Chair, Vice Chair, Secretary, and Alternate Secretary are reserved for students who have had prior experience on an honor council, or on the Committee on Standing of Students.
+Except in the first year, the positions of Chair and Vice-Chair are reserved for students who have had prior experience on an honor council, or on the Committee on Standing of Students.
 Students will serve one year terms with a possibility of renewal.

 Faculty representatives to the Council will be elected following current faculty governance procedures for other elected positions.
 Faculty members will serve three year terms.
 Among the faculty representatives, one will be from Center I (Social Science and Humanities faculty), one will be from Center II (Science and Engineering faculty), and one will be at-large.